WYWM Logo

 READ TIME: 2 minutes

 Defence powerhouse BAE Systems was awarded the 2021 Veteran Employer of the Year (large industry).
-In their continued pursuit to employ more veterans and the wider military community (spouses and families), BAE Systems engaged with WithYouWithMe to source security cleared talent, prioritising Potential over experience.
+In their continued pursuit to employ more veterans and the wider military community (spouses and families), BAE Systems engaged with WithYouWithMe to source security cleared talent, prioritising potential over experience.

 The challenge